 How to Recognize Common eBay Scams Against Buyers

 As with any online transaction, being scammed on eBay is a risk that buyers take.
-Things like being asked to contact the seller before making a bid or purchasing steeply discounted items that are actually counterfeits are some ways scammers target buyers.
+Being asked to contact the seller before making a bid or purchasing steeply discounted items that are actually counterfeits are some ways scammers target buyers.
 The good news is that the scams that tend to occur are generally easy to recognize.
-Here are 10 common indicators of eBay scams that you should watch for in order to help you to avoid being a victim:
+Here are some common indicators of eBay scams that you should watch for in order to help you to avoid being a victim:

 Emailing Before You Bid